gitlost/gs-only-pdf-preview/readme.txt

 * Initial github version.

 == Upgrade Notice ==

+= 1.0.8 =
+Patches Media Library for front-end use in page builders.

 = 1.0.7 =
 Tested with WordPress 4.8.0, with compatibility fix for patching "Align" select of Attachment Display Settings.